Shivasaikira/Portfolio_Projects/Student Screen Time Analysis/Readme.md

 ---

 ## 🌍 Problem Statement
-Analyzing the digital habits of tuition students and their correlation with academic performance.
+Analyzing the digital habits of tuition students and their correlation with academic performance.Tuition students were observed spending significant time on screens, raising concerns about its potential impact on their academic performance.
+To investigate this, an analysis was conducted on data collected from 12 students over 4 weekends in November 2024.
+The goal was to understand the correlation between their screen time, app usage patterns, and academic outcomes, and to provide actionable insights for better productivity and engagement.
 The aim is to provide actionable insights to improve productivity and engagement while maintaining a healthy balance between screen time and studies.

 ---